CExA-project/kokkos-kernel-forge/README.md

 dumping every allocation up to the current kernel launch).
 They work by introspecting the functor to search for Views contained inside of it, allowing to only export allocations which correspond to one of the functor's views.
+Plugins are currently supported for GCC, NVCC using GCC as host compiler, Clang and Clang-based compilers (e.g. hipcc).

 If needed, compiler plugins can be disabled with `-DKREPE_ENABLE_COMPILER_PLUGINS=OFF`.

+#### GCC

 If you are using GCC and your GCC installation supports plugins but does not provide the necessary headers to build them, using the